Pelican-Elegant/elegant/documentation/content/Appearance and Style/modified-date.md

 Elegant will process it and display the last updated as "Jan 22, 2014".

+### Deprecated

+!!!
+Danger "Warning: Legacy Variable"

-Previous versions do not have `modified` metadata in which case type of its value is string.
+    Pelican versions prior to 3.4 does not have `modified` metadata in which case type of its value is string.

 If you are using old version of Pelican, i.e 3.3 or less, make sure you assign it a value exactly the way you want it to appear.
+Whatever you type, it will appear as it is.

+Taking the
-Taking the example from above, metadata in your reST formatted file should be,
+example from above, metadata in your reST formatted file should be,

     :::Rest